 Michael Kites wrote about a “bump zone” in his blog post Navigating The Capital Gains Bump Zone: When Ordinary Income Crowds Out Favorable Capital Gains Rates.
 This happens when a part of your qualified dividends and long-term capital gains is taxed at 0% and the remaining part is taxed at 15%, as shown in this chart below:

 The red line in the chart represents the cutoff point for the 0% rate on qualified dividends and long-term capital gains.
 It doesn’t move.
 The space below the red line is shared between ordinary income and qualified dividends and long-term capital gains taxed at 0%.
-As the ordinary income (the yellow parts) expands, the qualified dividends and long-term capital gains (the blue parts) are pushed upward by the same amount.
+As the ordinary income (the yellow part) expands, the qualified dividends and long-term capital gains (the blue part) are pushed upward by the same amount.

 Any additional ordinary income will be taxed at the normal tax rate in addition to bumping an equal amount of the qualified dividends and long-term capital gains out of the 0% rate into the 15% rate.
 The combined effect is that the additional ordinary income is taxed at 25% or 27% instead of 10% or 12%.